What are some of the benefits SVSU provides for student veterans?

 Applying for Veterans Affairs (VA) Educational Benefits

 The other application you’ll need to complete is with the VA, who will verify and approve your GI Bill® benefits eligibility.
 If you are not sure which benefits you qualify for or if you should use Post 9-11 GI Bill® vs. Montgomery GI Bill®, visit www.gibill.va.gov or read our Types of VA Benefits page.
-If you have a VA-compensated disability rating, you may also be elgible under the VA’s Vocational Rehabilitation and Employment Program.
-Once you are ready, fill out the Veterans Online Application (VONAPP).
-If you prefer, you can fill out and mail a paper application.
+If you have a VA-compensated disability rating, you may also be eligible under the VA’s Vocational Rehabilitation and Employment Program.

 Toll-Free (888) 442-4451